ni/nimi-python/docs/niscope/class.rst

         .. note:: One or more of the referenced methods are not in the Python API for this driver.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_interpolation_sampling_factor`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_interpolation_sampling_factor`

         The following table lists the characteristics of this property.

             +-----------------------+------------+